Huffmanra12/z-prefix-project/README.md

 Navigate to the z-prefix-project folder
-Navigate to the Database folder and run npm install, npx knex migrate:latest, and npx seed:run Navigate to the Server folder and run npm install then npm run Navigate to the Frontend folder the the project/app folder and run npm install and npm run
+Navigate to the Database folder and run npm install, npx knex migrate:latest, and npx seed:run Navigate to the Server folder and run npm install then npm run Navigate to the Frontend folder then the project-app folder and run npm install and npm run

 -----Using the App------